 21. How will you recover a lost control file?

-Steps to recover a lost control file are:
+The steps to recover a lost control file:

-- Create the control file from the control file backup with CREATE CONTROLFILE statement, and place it in the correct location.
+- Create the control file from the control file backup with the CREATE CONTROLFILE statement and place it in the correct location.

-22. What do you mean by Red logo files?
+22. What do you mean by redo logo files?

 A parameter file is a text file that includes a list of initialization parameters as well as their values.
 Initialization parameters are defined in a parameter file that is exclusive to your installation.